The best Amazon Prime Day TV deals for 2023

 Samsung QN90B

 The Samsung QN90B is back down to $1,098 for a 55-inch model.
-If you’re looking for a smaller set, the 43-inch version is on sale for $898 as well.
+That's not the best price we've seen, but it's still about $100 off its usual price.
+If you’re looking for a smaller set, the 43-inch version is at an all-time low of $898.
 The QN90B is an LCD TV, so it can’t supply the near-perfect blacks and super wide viewing angles of an OLED panel, but it can get significantly brighter, and reviews say it provides better contrast than most non-OLED TVs thanks to its Mini LED backlight.
 There’s still no Dolby Vision, but it gives you four full HDMI 2.1 ports, 4K/120Hz support and multiple types of VRR.
 If you want a high-end TV for a room plagued by glare, it’s a good buy.

 The new QN90C is out but costs much more, so again, last year’s set is still the better buy for now.
 If you opt for the 43-inch model, note that it has worse viewing angles than the larger variants but also supports a faster 144Hz refresh rate.
 That feature should be useful if you want a TV that can double as a gaming PC monitor.